nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_DiagnosticReport.md

 Reference to the result(s) which are contained in the DiagnosticReport.
 This may contain references to stan standalone test results, test group headers (which then reference further results) or a mixture of both.

-In GP systems this will also contain a reference to an `observation` that contains the details of the time that the report was filed into the patient record.
-This will be identified as the `observation.code` element will be populated with the SNOMED code ??????
+In GP systems this will also contain a reference to an `observation` that contains the details of the time that the report was filed into the record.
+This will be identified as the `observation.code` element will be populated with the SNOMED code `37331000000100` for `Comment note`.

 ### codedDiagnosis ###